jeffholland/jeffholland/README.md

 - 👋 Hi, I’m @jeffholland!
-- 💻 Learning software development through NYU's School of Professional Studies bootcamp, as well as extensive self-study.
+- 💻 Learning software development through extensive self-study.
-- 💼 Seeking full-time employment as a software developer.
+- 🎓 Graduated from NYU with an Master's degree in Music Technology.
-- 🎓 Recently graduated from NYU with an Master's degree in Music Technology.
+- 💼 Working for Etsy as a Helpdesk Engineer
-- 🎵 Interested in coding for musical and other creative applications.
+- 🎵 Interested in coding for creative applications.
 I want to help artists turn their dreams into reality.
-- 🔡 Python, C++, C, Rust, front-end web dev (HTML, CSS, Javascript), OOP, JUCE.
+- 🔡 Python, C++, C, Rust, HTML, CSS, Javascript.
 - 📫 How to reach me: holland.musictech@gmail.com, @catfugue on Twitter